 - Dash of bitters

-- Combine lime juice, sugar syrup, egg and Pisco in a shaker, and shake
+- Combine lime juice, sugar syrup, raw egg white and organic Pisco in a shaker, and shake vigorously.

 - Add ice and shake

 - Add 4 drops of bitters

 About the Pisco Sour cocktail